Hong Kong Basic Law: Amendment

-Article 159 sets out the amendment process, and gives the National People's Congress the sole power to amend it.
-Amendments can be proposed by either the NPCSC, the State Council, or Hong Kong.
-For Hong Kong to propose amendments, the amendments first need the support of two-thirds of the Hong Kong Legislative Council, two-thirds of the deputies representing Hong Kong in the National People's Congress, and the approval of Hong Kong's Chief Executive.
+The National People's Congress has the exclusive power to amend the Basic Law.
+Amendments can be proposed by either the NPCSC, the State Council, or the Hong Kong government.
+For Hong Kong to propose amendments, the amendments require the support of two-thirds of the Hong Kong Legislative Council, two-thirds of the deputies representing Hong Kong in the National People's Congress, and the Chief Executive's approval.
 All proposals needs to be reviewed by the Committee for the Basic Law of the Hong Kong Special Administrative Region, and no amendments can "contravene the established basic policies of the People's Republic of China regarding Hong Kong".

-It might be argued that interpretations of the Basic Law by the Standing Committee of the National People's Congress are effectively “amendments” to the Basic Law.
-The Hong Kong Court has nonetheless found NPCSC interpretations to have "supplementary” legislative effects in a manner consistent with Chinese jurisprudence.
-Similarly, the NPCSC's interpretive power could be used to modify a nearly unrestricted range of local laws without recourse by either the HKSAR courts or Government.

 Annexes I and II

-According to Annexes I and II of the Basic Law adopted in April 1990, amendments could be made to the methods for selecting the Chief Executive and forming the Legislative Council for the terms subsequent to the year 2007 with the endorsement of a two-thirds majority of all the members of the Legislative Council and the consent of the Chief Executive.
+According to Annexes I and II of the Basic Law adopted in April 1990, amendments could be made to the methods for selecting the chief executive and forming the Legislative Council for the terms subsequent to the year 2007 with the endorsement of a two-thirds majority of all the members of the Legislative Council and the consent of the Chief Executive.
 Amendments should then be reported to the NPCSC for approval or for the record.

 In the NPCSC interpretation to the Basic Law adopted on April 6, 2004, the NPCSC stipulated the “five steps” of initiating political reform under Annexes I and II of the Basic Law: